codechangers/codecontest.org/_docs/tutorials/runHero.md

-Now let’s make it so our character can’t go out of bounds, to do this we will go into our `room.js` file and set our bounds using the `setBounds`function which will go into our `onInit` function.
+Now let’s make it so our character can’t go out of bounds, to do this we will go into our `room.js` file and set our bounds using the `setBounds`_function_ which will go into our `onInit` _function_.
 It should look like this:

 ```javascript
 g.setBounds(2000,2000);
 ```

-Make sure that you write it after your `setup` function or else it will mess with your server.
+Make sure that you write it after your `setup` _function_ or else it will mess with your server.
 You can change the numbers to make the bounds whatever size you want.

-## 3. Setup the camera follow function
+## 3. Setup the camera follow _function_

 The next step is to get the camera to follow your character so that it won’t be able to leave the screen.
-To do this we need to use two new methods, the `myId` function (to get which player we want the camera to follow) and the `cameraFollow` function (to get the camera to start following our player).
+To do this we need to use two new _methods_, the `myId` _function_ (to get which player we want the camera to follow) and the `cameraFollow` _function_ (to get the camera to start following our player).

-We add the new function into our `game.js` file in the `create` function, then in our `getCharacters` function as the second parameter.
-To do this we put a comma after the `‘players’` string and then write our function in.
+We add the new _function_ into our `game.js` file in the `create` _function_, then in our `getCharacters` _function_ as the second parameter.
+To do this we put a comma after the `‘players’` string and then write our _function_ in.
 We need an if statement to determine if we’re getting the right player, then when we know we do, we assign the camera to follow that player.
 It should look like this when it’s finished.

 ```javascript
 g.getCharacters('players', player => {